How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 Are there nurse-midwifery programs located within Oklahoma?

-Currently, no ACME-accredited nurse-midwifery programs operate within Oklahoma.
-Students must pursue accredited programs in neighboring states or enroll in approved online programs that meet state requirements.
+As of January 2026, no ACME-accredited nurse-midwifery programs operate within Oklahoma.
+However, the University of Oklahoma hosted a symposium in November 2024 exploring pathways to establish nurse-midwifery education in the state.
+Currently, students must pursue accredited programs in neighboring states or enroll in approved online programs that meet state requirements.

 What distinguishes a CNM from other midwifery credentials in Oklahoma?

-Certified nurse-midwives are Advanced Practice Registered Nurses regulated by the Board of Nursing with a comprehensive APRN scope of practice.
-CPMs and CMs follow alternative educational pathways and are regulated by the Department of Health with more limited practice scope.
+Certified nurse-midwives are Advanced Practice Registered Nurses regulated by the Board of Nursing with a comprehensive APRN scope of practice, including independent practice authority and the ability to obtain independent prescriptive authority.
+CPMs and CMs follow alternative educational pathways and are regulated by the Department of Health with a more limited practice scope focused on low-risk pregnancies.

 What are the costs associated with becoming a certified nurse-midwife in Oklahoma?

 The Oklahoma APRN license application fee is $70.00, though it is waived for active-duty military personnel and their spouses with transfer orders to Oklahoma.
+Prescriptive authority (supervised or independent) requires an additional $85.00 application fee.
 Graduate program tuition varies significantly by institution and program format.

 What clinical training is required in CNM programs?

 ACME-accredited programs mandate extensive clinical rotations across antepartum, intrapartum, postpartum, gynecology, and newborn care settings.
-Students typically complete 500+ supervised clinical hours in diverse practice environments.
+Students typically complete 500+ supervised clinical hours in diverse practice environments, including hospitals, birth centers, and community clinics throughout Oklahoma.

 Can I maintain both CNM and WHNP certifications simultaneously?